Infiniti QX80 review: All-new model might be the company's most impressive SUV yet | The National

 On the tech front, the QX80 debuts Infiniti’s most advanced driver-assist system yet: ProPilot Assist 2.1, allowing hands-free driving on select roads.
 It’s not quite autonomous, but it’s close enough for motorway cruising.

 The QX80 now comes in four trims: Pure, Luxe, Sensory and the fully loaded Autograph.
-Only Sensory and Autograph appear available in the UAE.
-I drove the latter.
+Only Sensory and Autograph appear available in the UAE and I drove the latter.
 With the Autograph priced at Dh510,000, it’s not cheap, but it feels justified.

 Yes, it’s gunning for the high-spec Land Cruisers and Lexus LX.
 But more importantly, it makes the rest of Infiniti’s line-up look like it’s due for a similar glow-up.
 If they get the treatment the QX80 has, we’re in for something special.